eneskarpuz/react-native-drag-text-editor/README.md

 </a>
 </p>

-###  If this project has helped you out, please support with a star :star:
+##   :star: If this project has helped you out, please support with a star.

 ## Showcase [ IOS13 / AndroidAPI30 ]